-Employment law and the Acas Code of Practice on disciplinary and grievance procedures still apply during the coronavirus (COVID-19) pandemic.
-This includes while social distancing and lockdown measures are in place.
+Employment law and the Acas Code of Practice on disciplinary and grievance procedures still apply during the covid-19 (coronavirus) pandemic.

 The circumstances of those involved in a disciplinary or grievance procedure may be affected by the pandemic.
 Employers need to consider how to proceed in a fair and reasonable way.
 They should do this in consultation with those involved in the procedure.